 It is important to note that child support is neither deductible by the person paying it nor taxable as income to the person receiving it.
 After two parents calculate the expenses detailed in the Guidelines, they should find the correct amount of support for the child.
 A local attorney can assist two parties in completing this child support document.

 A parent who is paying child support may also be required to contribute a certain additional amount if the child has special medical or educational needs.
 If the expenses occur regularly and are predictable, they are included in the regular child support amount.
 If not, the noncustodial parent may have to reimburse the custodial parent for their share of these expenses.
-A seasoned lawyer can work with parents to calculate payments for extraordinary costs.
+A seasoned lawyer in Guilford can work with parents to calculate child support payments for extraordinary costs.

 The noncustodial parent is required to provide financial support until the child turns 18.
 However, if the child is still in high school, payments may continue until they turn 19.
 Custodial parents caring for a child with disabilities can receive payments until the child turns 21 years old.
 Anyone who is unsure of how long they are required to pay child support should seek legal help from a qualified legal professional.